 Xinyi believes a key way of combatting these challenges is to increase the opportunities for Chinese women to empower themselves through sports.
 Once empowered, their impact can naturally spread from Shanghai across the entire country.

 “You must start by empowering yourself,” Xinyi says.
 “A man can be physically stronger than a woman and lift 100 kilos over his head, but we live in a modern world now.
 We are equal.
 I want women to see they have their own value.”

-During her time on the U.S. Department of State and espnW Global Sports Mentoring Program, Xinyi seeks to develop innovative approaches that will help her spread the message of women’s empowerment through sports in China.
-In order to do so, she will be supported by mentors who can help her develop skills in organizational management, communications in changing media landscape, and fundraising.
+During her time at the U.S. Department of State and espnW Global Sports Mentoring Program, Xinyi seeked to develop innovative approaches that would help her spread the message of women’s empowerment through sports in China.
+In order to do so, she is supported by mentors who can help her develop skills in organizational management, communications in changing media landscape, and fundraising.
 Patricia Betron, senior VP of sales and marketing, and Katina Arnold, vice president of communications, are two of the most prominent female leaders at ESPN.
 Patricia has been named one of the most powerful women in cable television, and leads the sales team for women’s sports, while Katina has spent more than a decade in corporate communications for the company.
 As a duo, Patricia and Katina provide valuable experience and wisdom to support Xinyi.
-With their guidance, Xinyi will raise her voice as a female sports leader in China and clear a path for a new generation of women to enjoy sports from both the field and the press box.
+With their guidance, Xinyi can raise her voice as a female sports leader in China and clear a path for a new generation of women to enjoy sports from both the field and the press box.